-If evidence is received after the closing date, it will not be taken into account until after places have been offered.
+If evidence is received after the closing date, it will not be considered until after places have been offered.

-Children of teaching members of staff will have priority in the oversubscription criteria if the teaching staff member has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or if the teaching member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Children of members of teaching staff will have priority in the oversubscription criteria if the staff member has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or if the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.